cta-observatory/lstosa/docs/scripts/index.rst

 sequencer.py
 ++++++++++++

-The sequencer is the heart of LSTOSA.
+The sequencer is the main script of ``lstosa``.
 Right now can only executed only for ``LST1`` telescope.
 It triggers the whole analysis chain, creating the **analysis folders** and sending jobs to the SLURM queue system.
 For each run/sequence it sends a job to the working nodes.